zowe/docs-site/docs/extend/extend-apiml/draft-api-mediation-spring-enablers.md

 # Since this value is provided in the java execution command line, leave the property commented out in the `application.yml`.
 #
 # For development purposes you can replace or add any property by providing the same configuration structure in an external
 # YAML configuration file.
-When running your application, provide the name of the external / additional configuration file
+When running your application, provide the name of the external/additional configuration file
 # on the command line by using:
 # `-Dspring.config.additional-location=PATH_TO_YOUR_EXTERNAL_CONFIG_FILE`
 #
 #
-# A property notation -Dproperty.key=PROPERTY_VALUE can be used
+# A property notation in the format -Dproperty.key=PROPERTY_VALUE can be used
 # in two different ways:
+#
-#    - to provide run-time value for any `YAML` property if ${property.key} is used as its value (after ':') in the YAML configuration file.
+#    - To provide a run-time value for any `YAML` property if
+#    ${property.key} is used as its value (after ':') in the YAML configuration
+#    file.
 #    Example:
 #    ```
 #        some_property_path: